scopousiiq/iiQ-google-apps-script/README.md

 1. Go to [Google Sheets](https://sheets.google.com)
 2. Create a new sheet or open an existing one
-3. Ensure you have a sheet tab named `Devices/Hardware` (or update the `sheetName` config to match your tab)
+3. Create a sheet tab named `Config` (this will store your sync configurations)
+4. Create additional sheet tabs for each data source (e.g., `Devices/Hardware`, `Software Licenses`, etc.)

 ### Step 2: Open Apps Script Editor